 Southwest also offers two different business credit cards.
-Even though Chase won’t allow you to have two Southwest personal cards open at the same time, you can however have two business cards open or one personal and one business.
-(But keep in mind that all of these cards are subject to Chase’s “5/24” rule, there’s been many reports of people getting approved even if they are well above that number).
+Even though Chase won’t allow you to have multiple Southwest personal cards open at the same time, you can however have two business cards open or one personal and one business.
+(While these cards traditionally are subject to Chase’s “5/24” rule, there’s been many reports of people getting approved even if they are well above that number).